The Gambling Law Review: Netherlands

 Licence holders can be subject to administrative or criminal enforcement measures, and while an administrative order can be used to sanction all breaches of the Act, apart from breaches of the requirement to have a premises licence for slot machines, the Act determines per offence whether administrative or criminal sanctions are applicable.

 Gambling tax is based upon gross gaming revenue (GGR) for slot machines and casino gambling.
-It also applies, in theory, to remote gambling provided by a Netherlands-based entity.
-For all other licensed offers, the prize constitutes the tax base.
+For all other land-based licensed offers, the prize constitutes the tax base.
 However, gambling tax is only due on prizes greater than €449.
 In practice, this pushes down the effective rate of taxation paid by some of the incumbents to single digits.
 However, sports and horse-race betting will see the removal of this tax-free threshold given the introduction of the remote gambling licensing regime.

 Advertising and marketing